joosy/guides/guides/blog/preloaders.md

   </p>
 </div>

-The layout your loading progress counter is based on is situated in `app/views/blog.html.erb`.
+The layout for your loading progress counter is situated in `app/views/blog.html.erb`.
 This is the place to add some CSS for a better look.

 But let's get back to the available options of the Preloader.